About

 Facilities

 At the Apotex Pharmacy Professional Practice Centre, we prioritize patient-focused and professional skills training.
 Our cutting-edge skills and simulation laboratory offers state-of-the-art facilities for hands-on learning.
-Moreover, our center encourages seamless collaboration among students, faculty, and researchers across various health science disciplines, fostering a dynamic and enriching environment.
+Moreover, our centre encourages seamless collaboration among students, faculty, and researchers across various health science disciplines, fostering a dynamic and enriching environment.

 Opportunities to get involved